-In this virtual Symposium, leading experts in computational antibody discovery from academia and industry will discuss their scientific strategies and progress to date.
-The event aims to provide a platform for better understanding of the breakthroughs and future directions in this multidisciplinary field, through talks, a panel session, and your questions and insights.
+In this virtual Symposium, leading experts in computational antibody discovery from academia and industry discussed their scientific strategies and progress to date.
+The event served as a platform for better understanding of the breakthroughs and future directions in this multidisciplinary field, through talks, a panel session, and your questions and insights.

-The Symposium commences at 8am PT/11am ET/4pm BST/5pm CET with speakers Drs.
-Pietro Sormanni, Yanay Ofran, Victor Greiff, Sandeep Kumar, and Ben Holland.
-The panel session, moderated by Konrad Krawczyk and including Jiye Shi, Tom Diethe and several speakers, will start at ~2pm ET.
-The Symposium concludes at 3pm ET following final remarks by Andrew Buchanan.
+The Symposium commenced with speakers Drs.
+Pietro Sormanni, Tzvika Hartman, Victor Greiff, Sandeep Kumar, and Ben Holland.
+The panel session was moderated by Konrad Krawczyk and included Jiye Shi, Victor Greiff, Sandeep Kumar, and Ben Holland.
+The Symposium concluded with final remarks by Andrew Buchanan.

 Biographical information for the Symposium speakers, panelists and hosts can be found here.

 11.05-11.45 Keynote address: Pietro Sormanni (University of Cambridge)

 Third generation approaches of antibody discovery and optimisation